DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 Sensitive Data

-  9. If data pertains to human subjects, have data been sufficiently anonymized?
+  1. If data pertains to human subjects, have data been sufficiently anonymized?

-  10. If anonymized data are being shared, what steps have been taken to prevent re-identification of participants? (e.g., are geographic aggregations used in order to help prevent re-identification of human subjects data, etc.)?
+  2. If anonymized data are being shared, what steps have been taken to prevent re-identification of participants? (e.g., are geographic aggregations used in order to help prevent re-identification of human subjects data, etc.)?
 Is there any data contained that could allow for re-identification?

-  11. Have funder and institutional human subjects protocols been followed and is the deposit of anonymized data permitted?
+  3. Have funder and institutional human subjects protocols been followed and is the deposit of anonymized data permitted?

   Note: For additional information on sensitive data, please refer to the Human Subjects primer.

-Other questions
+Other

-  12. What are the best practices (or common practices) for this type of dataset among disciplinary or institutional repositories the researcher is aware of?
+  1. What are the best practices (or common practices) for this type of dataset among disciplinary or institutional repositories the researcher is aware of?

 # Applicable Metadata Standards, Recommended Elements and Readme file